Cloud hidden, whereabouts unknown.

 - to support self-discovery and self-guided learning

-- to nurture right livelihood work, whether self-employed and employed by others
+- to nurture right livelihood work, whether self-employed or employed by others

 I have a 50-plus year work history, 15 years working for others and the rest as a free-agent entrepreneur.